pydantic/pydantic/docs/blog/pydantic-v2.md

-11. Easier validation error creation, I've often found myself wanting to raise `ValidationError`s outside models, particularly in FastAPI ([here](https://github.com/samuelcolvin/foxglove/blob/a4aaacf372178f345e5ff1d569ee8fd9d10746a4/foxglove/exceptions.py#L137-L149) is one method I've used), we should provide utilities
+11. Easier validation error creation, I've often found myself wanting to raise `ValidationError`s outside models, particularly in FastAPI ([here](https://github.com/samuelcolvin/foxglove/blob/a4aaacf372178f345e5ff1d569ee8fd9d10746a4/foxglove/exceptions.py#L137-L149) is one method I've used), we should provide utilities to generate these errors
 12. Improve the performance of `__eq__` on models
 13. Computed fields, these having been an idea for a long time in pydantic - we should get them right
 14. Model validation that avoids instances of subclasses leaking data (particularly important for FastAPI),